TuragaLab/flyvis/docs/docs/reference/flyvis_cli/analysis/notebook.md

                         /path/to/__main_per_model__.ipynb.
   --output_path OUTPUT_PATH
                         Path for the output notebook.
-If not provided, a temporary file will be used.
+If not provided, a temporary file will be used and deleted after execution.
   --dry                 Perform a dry run without actually executing the
                         notebook.